Destiny Pictures founder claims mistaken identity, distances himself from Trump video

 Destiny awaits?

-The film, entitled "A Story of Opportunity" according to Trump, opens with the credit "A Destiny Pictures production," but was in fact created by the White House National Security Council (NSC), specifically to show Kim Jong Un during Tuesday's meeting, the first between a sitting US leader and a North Korean leader.
+The film, entitled "A Story of Opportunity" according to Trump, opens with the credit "A Destiny Pictures production," but was in fact created by the White House National Security Council (NSC), specifically to show Kim Jong Un during Tuesday's meeting -- the first between a sitting US President and a North Korean leader.

-The NSC kept its name off the credits, but later confirmed that it was an in-house production, and the LA-based studio whose name leads the short film had nothing to do with it.
+The NSC kept its name off the credits, but later confirmed that it was an in-house production, while the LA-based studio whose name leads the short film had nothing to do with it.

 The company posted a message on its website saying,"Destiny Pictures had no involvement in President Trump NK summit video."